 Address Your Problem with a Natural-looking Restoration

-One of the most common forms of dental restoration is dental fillings.
+The most common dental restorations are for cavity fillings.
 These help to protect fragile and eroded teeth, in order to prevent further discomfort caused by contact with foods and drinks, but also to prohibit exposure to bacteria, which can cause an infection.

 Fortunately, modern dental fillings can be made to look natural.
 The composite resin material used used to fix a cavity also conducts less heat than metal, making it more comfortable for many patients.